SANDFIELD PRIMARY SCHOOL

 To meet the requirements of fitting the windows in accordance with the British Standard, we were determined to engineer a solution that allowed quick lock style fixing bolts and then cloak over with our GRP mullion which finished off the installation and replicated the original look closely.

-New fitting brackets were designed and prototyped in house on our 3D printer.
-Once the concept was approved these were machined up in aluminium.”
+New fitting brackets were designed and prototyped in the house on our 3D printer.
+Once the concept was approved these were machined up in aluminum.”